An imperative key-value map based on order/comparison of the keys. The map data structure type is stable and can be used for orthogonal persistence.

 Compare two maps by primarily comparing keys and secondarily values.

-Both maps are iterated by the ascending order of their creation and
+The two maps are iterated by the ascending order of their creation and

 order is determined by the following rules: